juniorguru/chick/README.md

 -   Run `flyctl deploy` if not deployed already.

 _Inspired by [Hosting a Python Discord Bot for Free with Fly.io](https://jonahlawrence.hashnode.dev/hosting-a-python-discord-bot-for-free-with-flyio) by Jonah Lawrence._

-## Continuous deployment

-There is no need to deploy this bot manually.
-Everything merged to the `main` branch of the GitHub repo gets automatically deployed to Fly.

-For this to work, the output of `flyctl auth token` must be set as `FLY_API_KEY` secret in the GitHub repo settings.
-The rest of the setup is in `.github/workflows/build.yml`.